Environmental Health: Sanitarian

-In order to get a Septic Permit in Carbon County, there are a few items you must have addressed first: A Floodplain Permit from the Carbon County Floodplain Administrator, approval from Montana Sage Grouse Habitat Preservation Program, Carbon County Development Permit from the Planning Department, Carbon County Road Department Road Approach Permit, and Rural Address Assignment from Carbon County Disaster and Emergency Services (see flowchart here).
+In order to get a Septic Permit in Carbon County, there are a few items you must have addressed first: A Floodplain Permit from the Carbon County Floodplain Administrator, approval from Montana Sage Grouse Habitat Preservation Program, Carbon County Development Permit from the Planning Department, Carbon County Road Department Road Approach Permit, and Rural Address Assignment from Carbon County Disaster and Emergency Services (see process guide here).
 For more information contact the individual department you are requesting additional information from.

 Only once the above-mentioned permits have been obtained, you are ready to apply for a septic permit.
 Please be aware that acquiring a Septic Construction Authorization after you have submitted your application may take anywhere from a month to a year or more depending on the complexity of your parcel.
 In order to get an initial Construction Authorization and subsequent Permit for a septic system in Carbon County, you must first have an approval statement issued by either the Montana Department of Environmental Quality (MTDEQ) or by Carbon County.

 If your property is greater than 20 acres (not counting county road frontage) you need a sanitary approval (Construction Authorization) issued by Carbon County.
 All properties greater than 20 acres have sanitary restrictions that must be lifted by obtaining a Construction Authorization before any water or wastewater facilities can be constructed.
 Unless the developer or current owner can provide documentation of a local Carbon County septic permit, an authorized consultant will need to submit plans for water and wastewater approval to Carbon County on your behalf.
 The data required for an approval can be seen (here) along with the associated (fee schedule).
 To contact a consultant that can submit the application on your behalf and answer any questions you have, please see this (list).
 Please know that only systems (including gray water disposal) that are designed by an authorized consultant and approved by Carbon County are allowed.
 Holding tanks, outhouses, porta-potties, etc. are not allowed in Carbon County.